skius/grabapl/grabapl/problems-testcases.md

 2. Call some "unpacking" operation on that BST node to get a handle on eg the actual root node of the BST.
 3. Hmm.
 Would still like to be allowed to call helper operations on that root node.
 But how to uphold aliasing XOR mutability?

+Also, existing Algot is pass-by-reference, so pas-by-value would be difficult to backwards-compatibly implement.

 ### Purity
 By saying that every operation call gets a copy of the graph (connected component should be enough), we can modify abstract values to our liking.